Research & Development: University Partnerships

 Competitive Academic Agreement Program (CAAP)

-In 2013, PHMSA’s Pipeline Safety Research Program implemented a new program entitled CAAP breathing further innovation into pipeline safety research.
-CAAP targets University students for the future pipeline safety workforce.
-PHMSA’s initial vision for this program was to select 5 or more awards annually utilizing $100,000 PHMSA plus a 30% cost sharing by our university partners per project.
-With congressional assistance, PHMSA then revised this strategy in 2015 in order to award up to $2 million a year in this program which corresponds to $300,000 per project at a university cost sharing level of 20% per project.
+In 2013, PHMSA's Pipeline Safety Research Program implemented a new program entitled CAAP breathing further innovation into pipeline safety research.
+CAAP targets University students for the future safety workforce.
+PHMSA's initial vision for this program was to select 5 or more awards annually utilizing $100,000 PHMSA plus a 30% cost sharing by our university partners per project.
+With congressional assistance, PHMSA then revised this strategy in 2015 in order to award up to a few million a year in this program.
+Awarded projects are now made up to $1,000,000 per project PHMSA costs that are cost shared with the university at 20%.
 These are Cooperative Agreements that are competitively selected and can run up to 36 months in duration.
 However, the number of awards are dependent upon quality of submissions and budget limitations.
-These initiatives are intended to research a wide set of solutions for many known pipeline integrity challenges.
+These initiatives are intended to research a wide set of solutions for many known safety challenges.

 The CAAP is intended to spur innovation through enabling an academic research focus on high risk and high pay-off solutions for wide ranging pipeline safety challenges.
 The CAAP is different in focus, execution and reporting than PHMSA's core program on Pipeline Safety Research.
 It is intended to potentially deliver desired solutions that can be a "handed-off" to further investigations in CAAP or in PHMSA's core research program that employs partnerships with a variety of public/private organizations.
 One goal in this strategy would be to validate proof of concept of a thesis or theory potentially all the way to commercial penetration into the market.